-Within this specialty, there are various subspecialties.
-Some well-known ones include child neurology, vascular neurology, geriatric neurology, and neuro-oncology.
-This list is not exhaustive.
-Not all organizations recognize all specialties.
+Within neurology, there are various subspecialties.
+Some are well-known including child neurology, vascular neurology, geriatric neurology, and neuro-oncology.
+While this list is not exhaustive, not all organizations recognize all specialties.
 This can affect the types of education and license needed by an individual.
 For a complete list of neurology subspecialties and their recognition, consult the American Academy of Neurology.
-Depending on what subspecialty an individual pursues, they can expect to spend a year or longer, in a fellowship.
+Depending on what subspecialty an individual pursues, they can expect to spend a year or longer in a fellowship.